Service of Process

 - The Department may send an email acknowledging receipt of the subpoena if the sender provided a valid email address with their U.S. mail package.
 Emails from the Subpoena Desk will be sent from:

 - The Department may send a letter by U.S. mail acknowledging receipt of the subpoena to the senders mailing address.

 The following is still required when serving subpoenas on the Department:

 - All state court subpoenas require a check for $15.00 made out to the Department of Health Care Services.

 - State court subpoenas require a Notice to Consumer with a date no sooner than 10 days from the date of service.

-- All subpoenas must have a Date of Birth, and complete CIN (13 or 14 digit number with a letter in the middle), or complete SSN.
+- All subpoenas must have a Date of Birth, and CIN (13 or 14 digit number with a letter in the middle; or first nine digits), or complete SSN.

 - Authorization to Release Records (request for access to PI, serving lawsuit or subpoena):